-Review: Mother!, Ambitious and Dorky, Is Sure to Be Divisive
+Review: Mother!
+Is an Ambitious Allegorical Puzzle Box

 What, exactly, is going on in Mother! and what, in the end, is the point?
 That’s for Aronofsky to know and you to find out.
 Maybe.
 In his first film since the 2014 Noah, Aronofsky sifts through Roman Polanski’s wastebasket and weeds out a little Repulsion here, a lot of Rosemary’s Baby there.
 He tosses in a soupçon of Gaslight, and a pinch or two of Evil Dead and Saving Private Ryan while he's at it.
 Poke a stick into the psychology of Mother! you might come up with something like this: The male artist both punishes and worships the muse; he needs her to get stuff done, but 99% of the time he doesn’t really want her around.
 Sometimes he’s nice, but mostly he’s cruel.
 The muse smiles and brings him a snack, hoping that will help.

-Mother! is ambitious and dorky, like a Hieronymous Bosch painting redone as swirl-art.
+Mother! is ambitious and dorky, like a Hieronymus Bosch painting redone as swirl-art.
 It’s entertaining to watch, because it’s not easy to see where it’s going—though you might feel a little underwhelmed when you discover where it ends up.
 The main reason to keep watching is Lawrence, receptive and radiant.
 If you were to tote up the lines of dialogue she gets, you wouldn’t find many, and most are of the “What are you doing?” and “Get out of here!” variety.
 But her face, almost celestial in its insistent hope, gets the job done.
 It’s as guileless as a piece of fruit still on the tree, yearning for the touch of the sun.

 Aronofsky, to his credit, doesn’t take delight in torturing his lead character.
 His sympathy is with her every minute, and ours is too.
 But even though the movie’s effects are elaborate and expensive-looking—the house itself becomes a character, a prison folding in itself, or a mansion exploding like a grim flower—the picture leaves us with nothing, or very little, to hang onto.
 It tries so desperately to be crazy and disturbing that all we can see is the effort made and the money spent.
 No wonder there’s an exclamation mark in its title.
 Aronofsky just doesn’t know when to quit.